SpinningVinyl/scripts/README.md

 * **Toggle Wifi.applescript** — this AppleScript toggles system Wi-Fi on and off.
 Best used with a launcher, e.g. Keyboard Maestro or FastScripts.
 * **ResetAudioOutput.applescript** — this script sets the system audio output to `audioOutput` and output volume to `defaultVolume`.
 You can set these properties at the beginning of the file to suit your needs.
 I use this script to mitigate the effects of a very annoying bug where macOS would occasionally shift the audio balance to the right or to the left upon waking from sleep.
+* **FolderSlideshow.applescript** — this script will display image files from a user-selected folder in random order (with user-selected delay).

 ### License